lindbrook/packageRank/README.md

-While there are legitimate reasons for downloading past versions (e.g., research, container-based software distribution, etc.), examples like the above are a signature of efforts to download [CRAN](https://cran.r-project.org/).
-As such, when your package is downloaded as part of such efforts, they reflect more an interest in [CRAN](https://cran.r-project.org/) as collection of packages than an interest in your package *per se*.
-Since one of the uses of counting package downloads is to estimate interest in your packages, it may be useful to exclude these entries.
+While there are legitimate reasons for downloading past versions (e.g., research, container-based software distribution, etc.), examples like the above are “fingerprints” of efforts to download [CRAN](https://cran.r-project.org/).
+The upshot here is that when your package is downloaded as part of such efforts, that download is more a reflection of an interest in [CRAN](https://cran.r-project.org/) as collection of packages than an interest in your package *per se*.
+And since one of the uses of counting package downloads is to estimate interest in your package, it may be useful to exclude such log entries.

-I try to filter these out these entries in two ways.
-The first works at the level of the log itself: I identify IP addresses that download “too many” packages and then filter out “campaigns”, large blocs of downloads that occur in (nearly) alphabetical order.
-The second works at the level of individual packages.
-Since some campaigns may not be associated with “greedy” IP addresses, I also filter out sequences of past versions downloaded in a narrowly defined time window.
+To do so, I try to filter out these entries in two ways.
+The first identifies IP addresses that download “too many” packages and then filter out “campaigns”, large blocs of downloads that occur in (nearly) alphabetical order.
+The second looks for campaigns not associated with “greedy” IP addresses and filters out sequences of past versions downloaded in a narrowly defined time window.

 #### an example